 Best Ways To Meet Card Bonus Minimum Spending

-I’d recommend getting gift cards to merchants that you regularly spend money at anyway, such as grocery store or supermarket gift cards.
+I’d recommend getting gift cards to merchants that you regularly spend money at anyway, such as grocery store, gas or supermarket gift cards.
 That’s because these merchant-specific gift cards don’t involve any purchase fees.
 I tend to go for $500 in Whole Foods gift cards because it’s another necessity for me.
 Definitely check out these sites where you can use gift cards at discounted rates:

 For more versatility in being able to spend at any merchant that accepts credit cards, American Express and Visa Gift Cards are my other preferred option.
-They will both involve Purchase Fees ($3-$7) when acquired online or in a physical store, and Shipping Fees if purchased online.
+They will both involve Purchase Fees ($3-$7) when purchased online or in a physical store, and Shipping Fees if purchased online.
 I depend on these gift cards for higher amounts, because I know I can spend them anywhere.